 When considering breathability and filtration, the following score high.

 - 100% cotton (80-120 thread).

 - Paper towels

 A single layer of fabric is rarely sufficient on its own so doubling up or layering different materials is a much better option.
 For extra protection, a layer of interfacing fabric can be used too.

 What is interfacing fabric?

 This non-woven material is made from short fibres fused and mashed together similar to pulp made into paper.
 It is a melt-blown material like polypropylene (the fibre used to make disposable respirators) and can be found in many fabric stores.
 It can either be sewn into a fitted mask as an extra layer or inserted as a separate filter.

 Do I Need a Filter With My Reusable Face Mask?

 Filters can improve the capabilities of cloth face masks.
 Choosing a mask with a filter pocket will enable you to insert non-washable materials with good filtering abilities (like paper towels) and then remove them prior to washing.

-There are manufactured face mask filters on the market for inflated prices, like the PM2.5 but there is no information stating how they protect from viruses.
+There are manufactured face mask filters on the market like the PM2.5 but there is no information stating how they protect from viruses.